zyprex/FLauncher/README.md

 - Use any png image as icon (AppList interface only)
 - Rename app label (AppList interface only)
 - Work on Android 5.0 above.

+Defects:
+- No plan to support widgets.

+The shortcuts are not installed as tranditional way:

+1. On Android Version Lower than 7.1, it's only add to PanelConfig as String.
+2. On Android Verision 7.1 or above, it's also add shortcut on AppList context menu as pinned shortcuts.

 # Prompt Bar